pack-it-forms/pack-it-forms/README.md

 will result in the output text:

-        The date is 01/20/2020.
+        The date is: 01/20/2020.

 This is the simplest possible template value, with just the name of the template to use.
 Some template types require additional information, in which case it can be supplied after the template name, separated by a colon.
-For example, if the query string of the document contains a `msgno` parameter with the value `ABC001`, then:
+For example, if the form has a field named "foo" whose current value is "bar",

-        The msgno is {{query-string:msgno}}.
+        That is {{field:foo}}.

 will result in the output text:

-        The msgno is ABC001.
+        That is bar.

 Finally, the output of template expansion can be further modified by filters.
-Filters are separated from the template type by a vertical bar character.
+Filters are separated from the template type by a vertical bar character "|".
 Filters can also take an argument separated by a colon.
 Assuming again that the date is January 1st, 2020, an example of a filter is: